pyKore/Kore/README.md

 - Add ChainManager
 - Add second chain for PoW when 2 miners find a block in the same time (taking the chain with the longest PoW)
 - Adding separate Thread and Queue for the deamon process
-- Split mining process and Core process -> Creating KernelX (miner)
+- Split mining process and Core process -> Creating KoreX (miner)
 - Major bugs fixs:
    - Deleting elleptic_curve.py -> import secp256k1
    - Adding atomic operation for blocks & txs -> Avoiding double spending problem